top of page

 When Survival Becomes a Crime: Understanding Battered Women Syndrome

 The 1970s feminist movement did more than just campaign for women’s rights—it shattered the silence around domestic violence.
 For too long, abuse was seen as a private matter, something to be endured behind closed doors.
 But as women’s voices grew louder, so did the recognition that many survivors were not just victims—they were fighting for their lives.
+Fast forward to today, and domestic violence remains a global crisis.

 • Two women every week are killed by a current or former partner in England and Wales (ONS, UK).
 One in four women will experience domestic abuse in their lifetime.